kholodov-a/Springboard_repo/CS2-flights-delay-REPO/README.md

 The dataset underwent thorough verification for consistency in Actual Arrival Delays.
 Records with unresolved inconsistencies, such as large mismatches between elapsed and scheduled flight times, were removed (less than 2% of the dataset).

-The cleaned dataset was exported in .pickle format, reducing memory usage from an initial 81 GB to under 3 GB.
+The cleaned dataset, containing about 30 million records, was exported in .pickle format, reducing memory usage from an initial 81 GB to under 3 GB.